iDebugAll/idebugall.github.io/_posts/2020-12-24-visualize-lldp.md

 In our lab environment, all edge, core, and distribution layer devices should see their direct LLDP neighbors. internet-rtr01 is isolated from the rest of the network so it should not have any LLDP neighbors.<br/>

-Here is a manual *" show lldp neighbors"* output from dist-rtr01:
+Here is a manual *"show lldp neighbors"* output from dist-rtr01:
 ```
 dist-rtr01#show lldp neighbors
 Capability codes: